bentobox19/damn-vulnerable-defi-foundry/writeups.md

 ## 13 Wallet Mining

-To beat this level, we need to comply with
+To beat this level, we need to comply with:

 * Be able to deploy code at the given addresses.
 * Drain the given deposit address and the wallet deployer contract into the player's account.